swift-server/swift-webauthn/Sources/WebAuthn/Docs.docc/Example Implementation.md

 The library exposes four methods through ``WebAuthnManager``:

-- ``WebAuthnManager/beginRegistration(user:timeout:attestation:publicKeyCredentialParameters:)``
+- ``WebAuthnManager/beginRegistration(user:timeoutInSeconds:attestation:publicKeyCredentialParameters:)``
 - ``WebAuthnManager/finishRegistration(challenge:credentialCreationData:requireUserVerification:supportedPublicKeyAlgorithms:pemRootCertificatesByFormat:confirmCredentialIDNotRegisteredYet:)``
-- ``WebAuthnManager/beginAuthentication(challenge:timeout:allowCredentials:userVerification:)``
+- ``WebAuthnManager/beginAuthentication(timeout:allowCredentials:userVerification:)``
 - ``WebAuthnManager/finishAuthentication(credential:expectedChallenge:credentialPublicKey:credentialCurrentSignCount:requireUserVerification:)``

-Generally, the library makes the following assumptions about how a Relying Party implementing this library will interface with a client that will handle calling the WebAuthn API:

-1. JSON is the preferred data type for transmitting registration and authentication options from the server to the client to feed to `navigator.credentials.create()` and `navigator.credentials.get()` respectively.

-2. JSON is the preferred data type for transmitting WebAuthn responses from the client to the Relying Party.

-3. Bytes are not directly transmittable in either direction as JSON, and so should be encoded to and decoded using Base64 URL encoding.
-To make life a little bit easier ``URLEncodedBase64`` and ``EncodedBase64`` indicate whether a `String` is currently encoded or not.
+> Important information in advance:
+    Because bytes are not directly transmittable in either direction as JSON this library provides custom `Codable` implementations for a few types.
+    When using `Codable` to encode ``PublicKeyCredentialCreationOptions`` and ``PublicKeyCredentialRequestOptions`` byte array properties will be encoded to base64url strings.
+    When using `Codable` to decode ``RegistrationCredential`` and ``AuthenticationCredential`` base64url encoded strings will be decoded to byte arrays.
+    When data transmission happens without JSON (e.g. through GRPC) the byte arrays can be transmitted directly.
+In that case don't use the default `Codable` implementation provided by this library.

 ## Limitations